 Centurion Technologies would like to offer you the chance to better understand our SmartShield® product.
 This webinar will go into detail on our advanced features and functions of SmartShield® software.
 If you would like to know how to use SmartShield® Suite for all it is worth, don’t miss it.

-SmartShield is the Next Generation Computer Protection that has many optional modules, such as: Screenview, V-Control, Optional Directory Protection (ODP), Energy Saver, & Antivirus.
+SmartShield is the Next Generation Computer Protection that has many optional modules, such as: Screenview, V-Control, Optional Directory Protection (ODP), & Energy Saver.
 Watch the video to learn more about each one.

 Centurion Technologies would like to offer you the chance to better understand our SmartShield® Suite product.
 This webinar will cover the features and functions of SmartShield® Suite software.